imagej/pyimagej/doc/Troubleshooting.md

 ## Common Errors

+### jgo.jgo.ExecutableNotFound: mvn not found on path ...

+This indicates the Maven executable wasn't found on your system.

+* If you [installed Maven manually](https://maven.apache.org/install.html), make sure the `bin` directory is actually on your `PATH` and start a fresh terminal session.
+* If you installed via conda and are on Windows, note that the Maven installation on Windows [appears to be broken](https://github.com/conda-forge/maven-feedstock/issues/23).
+You will need to install Maven manually.

 ### Error in "mvn.CMD -B -f pom.xml" dependency:resolve: 1

 This indicates a problem running Maven on your system.